Experiment: Control of Citrus Gall Wasp 103

 1A, 2A, 3A, 3B, 4A, 5B

-At this stage there is no correlation between the amount of new growth and either fertilizing or pruning regimes.
+At this stage there is no correlation between the amount of new growth and either fertilising or pruning regimes.
 I expect this is because the experiment has only been set up in the last three months.
 Next spring, once the trees have settled into their growing cycles, a correlation will hopefully be more evident.

 All trees have some small fruit set.
 Tree 2A has the biggest and strongest crop.